fraserxu/react-send-action/README.md

 export default App
 ```

-The other and recommendeded way to use it is through `container component`.
+The other way to use it is through `container component`.
 There are lots of reasons to use container component, the most obvious one is to seperate the data logic from your view component, most of your view should be `dumb` and only takes in props and render the view, so it's very easy to test and reuse.

 You should always only handle your data logic inside the high order component, and pass down the `state` and `dispatchers` down through `props`.